 Every year, a day or two after Thanksgiving, after we’ve served the food, entertained the family, hugged and kissed the kids and grandkids, and eaten all of the leftovers, I have a moment of sadness.
 I look back and take note that I didn’t get enough Thanksgiving family pictures.
 I sure do love happy thanksgiving family images.
 Every year I wish I had taken more.

 You see, for me, all of the responsibilities of hosting the Thanksgiving dinner means it’s the one day of the year that I set my camera aside and miss capturing those moments.
 This year I’m determined that it will be different because I don’t want to have that regret after the holiday.

-I welcome you to join me in my Thanksgiving photo challenge… I will be focusing on capturing these five photos this year… and I’ve given myself a list of additional photos that I may look for, in addition to these main shots.
-My plan is to think ahead, so that I can spend less time searching for creativity during the busy-ness of the day and more time relaxing and enjoying my friends and family.
+I welcome you to join me in my Thanksgiving photo challenge.
+I will be focusing on capturing five simple photos this year.
+And I’ve given myself a list of additional photos that I may look for if I get inspired to take more than these five main shots.
+I plan to think ahead so that I can spend less time searching for creativity during the busyness of the day and more time relaxing and enjoying my friends and family.

 1 – Dinner Prep

 When I look back on years of family Thanksgiving in the past, I always remember my mom cooking up the Thanksgiving turkey.
 Then, in the last few minutes’ rush, she would whip up the homemade gravy from the turkey juices before actually serving dinner to all of the extended family that had gathered around.

 That, along with my grandmother’s homemade stuffing, a recipe passed down through the generations, is what Thanksgiving dinner is all about for me.
 So, this year I will make a special point to take a picture of someone I love doing something in prep for the day’s events.